Karaborg/My-Docker-Notes/README.md

   #npm:
 ```

 With that, we made sure that once we start the application, it will build `php` and `mysql` first, then it will build `service` container.
-And that also make our docker compose run command a bit easier now.
-We can now just specify `service` and not specify `php` and `mysql` services because, our service is depends on other 2.
-So we can start the 3 container with just `docker-compose up -d server` command.
-But, since we might want to change some code in our local, and we want docker to reflet those changes on our container too, we want to add `--build` command so whenever we use the `docker-compose up ...` command, the image will be re-build.
+And that also makes our docker-compose run command a bit easier now.
+We can now just specify `service` and not specify `php` and `mysql` services because; our service depends on the other 2.
+So we can start the 3 containers with just the `docker-compose up -d server` command.
+But, since we might want to change some code in our local, and we want docker to reflect those changes on our container too, we want to add `--build` command so whenever we use the `docker-compose up ...` command, the image will be rebuilt.

 ## Adding More Utility Containers
 We will add the `artisan` and `npm` container to our `docker-compose.yaml` file like this: